Skip to content

 The Summer Leadership Academy started in 2019 in South Central Los Angeles, CA and has since expanded to host cities from around the country!
 Read more about the cities we’ve hosted the program in and the core team members who led those efforts.

-The Summer Leadership Academy is committed to diversity, equity, and inclusion (DEI) in growing the gun violence prevention movement.
-Our initiative prioritizes communities that are most impacted by gun violence—often communities of color—and we encourage students to apply for the program as hosts or participants if they identify as low-income, BIPOC, and/or gun violence survivors.
+The Summer Leadership Academy is committed to building an inclusive gun violence prevention movement.
+Our initiative prioritizes communities that are most impacted by gun violence—often communities of color—and we encourage students to apply for the program if they identify as low-income, BIPOC, and/or gun violence survivors.

 There is strength in numbers, and our previous Summer Leadership Academy participants are reflective of the movement we are building.
 For more information about our commitment to DEI, please see our Statement on DEI and Anti-Racism.